PSI-edu/spectroscopy-tetracorder/README.md

 Updated tetracorder 5.27: Improved diagnostic output in single spectrum mode and added a disable groups directory that the user can add groups they deem unimportant.
 This will speed run times by not doing calculations that are not useful.
-Foe example, imaging spectrometers measuring through the Earth's atmosphere, like AVIRIS or EMIT can't measure quality data in the 1.4 and 1.9 micron atmospheric water bands.
+For example, imaging spectrometers measuring through the Earth's atmosphere, like AVIRIS or EMIT can't measure quality data in the 1.4 and 1.9 micron atmospheric water bands.
 Therefore any material ID using these wavelength ranges (e.g. groups 13, 14, 19) do not need to be calculated, and if results are reported, the answer is likely biased and wrong.
-With the disable feature, these groups (and other not needed) can be disabled before the image cube analysis is started.
+With the disable feature, these groups (and others not needed) can be disabled before the image cube analysis is started.
 While the disable file will be automatically implemented in expert system 5.27f1, it can be added to previous expert systems by adding in the mapping directory a file called: